Ramith-Gunawardana/BaseCal/README.md

 ## Story

 This is my first ever Android App built back in March 2022.
 I developed this app with the basic knowledge of Java I had at that time.
-So this app didn't haf any good coding practices.
+So this app didn't had any good coding practices.
 Later in May 2023, I published it in Google Play Store.
 But later I lost the source code due to Hard Disk failure.
 In August 2025, I reverse engineered the APK file I had and extracted Java code and XML files using [JADX](https://github.com/skylot/jadx) and rebuilt the project, then updated the target SDK, fixed the minor issues and updated in Google Play Store.

 ## Acknowledgments